PERPICH ALUMNI: A CREATIVE community MORE THAN 4,000 STRONG!

-"With all of the great mentoring, etc. at Perpich I met professionals in the theatre and film arts.
+"With all of the great mentoring at Perpich, I met professionals in the theatre and film arts.
 This showed me that it was possible to be a filmmaker (or any kind of artist) for a living.
-Also I was able to focus more on theatre (as opposed to regular high school), which was inspiring.
+I was able to focus more on theatre (as opposed to regular high school), which was inspiring.
 I wanted to get good grades in my regular studies because my main focus was on something I was passionate about.
 I had something to aspire to."

 "Perpich gave me a direction in life and kickstarted my career."